The Best Makeup Tips For Glasses Wearers

 Not sure if your style leans more towards girly or edgy?
 ITZY’s Lia shows us how to pull off both simultaneously as she juxtaposes an industrial frame with soft pink tones on the eyes, lips and cheeks.

-For a modern and eclectic look:
+For a modern and eclectic look, try the geometric Initiate frame:

 Your frames and makeup go hand in hand in creating a unique look that best represents you.